jayjariwala/W3Resource/css/README.md

 5) give blurry text effect

-* to do blurry text effect, make the text color transparent and set text-shadow proparty.
+* to do blurry text effect, make the text color transparent and se text-shadow proparty.

+6) make the first line and letter style difrrent color and diffrent size.
+-> we can use sudo selectors like p::first-line p::first-letter